jay-repos/social-app-cool/README.md

 # Social App Cool
-It's a social app web you can interact with our user !
+> It's a simple social app web you can interact with our users !
+> You can Regiter an account to get start 🐶.
+> Click to [_here_](social-app-cool.web.app) to check.